 –positive and creative approach to overcoming personal, technological, and bureaucratic challenges, and

 –humor, vision, humanity, and imagination.

-The fellowship is in the amount of $5000 per year, to be awarded two consecutive years to a student in a graduate program.
+• One to a doctoral/PhD student in the amount of $5,000 per year, to be awarded two consecutive years.

-Cal Lee, who received the first Peters Fellowship, is currently Associate Professor at the School of Information and Library Science at the University of North Carolina, Chapel Hill, where he teaches classes for graduate and undergraduate students, as well as continuing professional education workshops, in a variety of subjects, including archival administration, records management, digital curation, understanding information technology for managing digital collections, and the construction of digital repository rules.
+Christopher (Cal) Lee, who received the first Peters Fellowship, is currently Associate Professor at the School of Information and Library Science at the University of North Carolina at Chapel Hill, where he teaches a variety of subjects, including archival administration, records management, digital curation, understanding information technology for managing digital collections, and the construction of digital repository rules.

-More information about the Paul Evan Peters Fellowship and the application process are available at http://www.cni.org/pepfellowship/.
+Links to the application forms, as well as more information about the Paul Evan Peters Fellowship and the application process, are available at https://www.cni.org/go/pep-fellowship.